Olivia Palermo Dazzles In See-Through Light Blue Sheath For Milan Fashion Week

-Olivia Palermo looked utterly chic for her arrival at Milan Fashion Week, sharing what appeared to be a photographer’s shot to her Instagram feed.
+Olivia Palermo looked utterly chic for her arrival at Milan Fashion Week, sharing a stunning new shot to her Instagram feed.

-The main focus of the image was definitely Olivia’s chic outfit, which was a layered, sky-blue look that was somewhat see-through.
-The long skirt also had notes of melon-colored stripes down the front and gracefully fell from hips.
-Worn over top of the look was a light jacket in the same color blue, echoing a trench-like feel with similar cuts and patterns.
-The jacket was cinched around her waist with a tie belt and fell over the skirt as the see-through material showed the coral-colored stripes underneath.
-She accessorized the look with one giant gold ring on her right hand’s finger, with a dark red nail polish also complementing the style.
+The main focus of the image was definitely Olivia’s chic outfit, which featured a layered, sky-blue look that was somewhat see-through.
+The long skirt also had notes of coral-colored stripes down the front and gracefully fell from her hips.

+A light jacket in the same color blue was worn over top, echoing a trench-like feel with similar cuts and patterns.
+The jacket was cinched around her waist with a tie belt and fell over the skirt as the see-through material showed the coral stripes underneath.

+She accessorized the look with a gold ring on her finger, with a dark red nail polish also complementing the style.

-Olivia later revealed all the details of her entire outfit in her Instagram stories, sharing that she was attending the MAX & Co. show (who designed her look).
-She also tagged the designer in the caption of her post and credited street style photographer, Federico Avanzini.
+Olivia later revealed all the details of her entire outfit in her Instagram stories, sharing that she was attending the MAX&Co. show, who designed her look.
+She also tagged the designer in the caption of her post and credited street style photographer Federico Avanzini.

-Fans raved about Olivia’s look for the Italian occasion, as the post racked up more than 60,000 likes and over 250 comments.
-Followers loved not only the star’s look, but also her unique beauty, leaving numerous heart eyes and flame emoji in the comments section.
+Fans raved about Olivia’s look, as the post racked up more than 60,000 likes and over 250 comments.
+Followers loved not only the star’s look, but also her unique beauty, leaving numerous heart-eye and flame emoji in the comments section.

 “This is beautiful Olivia,” stated a fan.